jchambers/fast-uuid/README.md

 ### UUIDs to strings

 We've shown that we can significantly improve upon the stock `UUID#fromString(String)` implementation.
 Can we achieve similar gains in going from a `UUID` to a `String`?
-Let's take a look at the stock implementation of `UUID#toString()`:
+Let's take a look at the stock implementation of `UUID#toString()` from Java 8:

 ```java
 public String toString() {